 In march 2010, Kaká (along with other famous soccer players such as Lucio, Marcos Senna, Nicola Legrotagglie, Cyrille Domoraud and Oscar Ewolo), shared their Christian testimony in a video named "The Prize -Chasing the dream".

 Let's talk about the conversion of a rockstar.
 Lou Gramm spent 26 years as the front man of the famous rock band “Foreigner”.
 He is the voice behind the great classics “I wanna know what love is” (1984) and “Waiting for a girl like you” (1981), two of the most succesful singles in the 80's, which respectively ranked the #1 and #2 in the chart music position all around the world.
+But there's more than meets the eye, and not everyhting was sucess for this amazing singer.
+As years went by, his life would experince ups and downs, but more deeply than many of us.
+It's so true that in his life "there's been heartache and pain", but there's also been hope and faith that he eventually found in Christianity.

 This time, I'm sharing the transcription of a conversation that Scott Ross from CBN held in an interview with Lou Gramm, in which he shares the experiences that changed him radically.
 He openly talks about his struggles, and he speaks sincerely about his feelings, telling us how he got this new faith that helped him to overcame the most difficult and troubled times of his life.